-If you bank in the United States, you've probably seen the sticker posted on the door of your bank: FDIC.
+If you bank in the United States, you've probably seen a sticker posted on the door of your bank that says "FDIC."
 Maybe you've taken the time to expand the acronym: Federal Deposit Insurance Corporation.
-Maybe you've read the sticker's little assurance: "Each depositor insured to at least $100,000."
+Maybe you've read the sticker's little assurance: "Each depositor insured to at least $250,000."

-But what is the Federal Deposit Insurance Corporation?
-Where did it come from?
-How does it work?
-What does its insurance cover?
-To understand why the FDIC was created and how it works, it helps to understand the basic premises of insurance.
+But what is the FDIC?
+Why was it created?
+What does FDIC insurance cover?
+To understand, it helps to understand the basic premises of insurance.

-The premiums you pay go to the insurance company's insurance fund, which the company uses to pay an insured member when his car gets sideswiped or he hits his head on a forklift.
+Once the company assesses that risk, the buyer is assigned a certain premium to pay.
+That money goes to the insurance company's insurance fund, which it uses to pay an insured member when her car gets sideswiped or he hits his head on a forklift.

-For how long has the FDIC been around?
-How did it come to exist in the first place?
-Take a look at the next page.
+How long has the FDIC been around?
+And how did it come to exist in the first place?